 This partly explains popularity of mobile start-ups, but other motivations are of equal importance.
 Let’s have a look at the key three motivations.
 First is the range.
 Now there are 5 times as many telephones as there are computers and the telephone is within reach for 90% of the day which makes it the most efficient means of communication that lets you immediately respond to various expectations of users and customers.
 High scalability of business based on mobile solutions is number two.
 If you have a good product you can quickly win all the key markets because propagation of mobile business in new countries is relatively easy even though the level of complexity of this process depends on the specific app.
 Last but not least are the current trends – in the past everybody wanted to have a fashionable restaurant, now it is a popular social app.

 Let’s say we have a concept for a business that we want to carry out as a mobile start-up.
 What do we need?
 First, you need some time to coherently and in a detailed way describe the whole solution, present key scenarios for the use of your application, determine your main competitors and say what advantages over others your idea has.
-You can also turn to an app producer and ask for an application brief template – it will guide you through the most important questions that you have to ask yourself.
+You can also find an app developer and ask for an application brief template – it will guide you through the most important questions that you have to ask yourself.

 Your request will be better processed, if you submit an expected timeframe and specify your budget.
 Remember, there are many inquiries now and companies give up cooperation with partners who fail to submit a precise and complete inquiry.
 The next step is to choose a reliable IT provider and to secure funds for the project.

 Before production of the app starts, you have to know what you buy and how it will work.
-This is why 20-30% of the whole budget should be spent on creating elements like UX maps (referring to the overall impression of the users), graphics motives and design as well as description of all screens.
+This is why 20-30% of the whole budget should be spent on creating elements like UX maps (referring to the overall impression of the users), graphics motives and design as well as

 Half of the budget will be consumed by the next phase, i.e. production.
 A mobile start-up, except the app itself, usually consists of an administrator panel and a website that functions as a business card and sometimes a full www application that is equivalent to the mobile one.
 Complex testing is absolutely necessary and will require 15 to 20% of the budget.
 The final phase is implementation of the mobile application and transferring it to production servers in Google Play and App Store.